boubkhaled/OriginalCds/D-Link_DWA_131_N/README.md

 Furthermore, D-Link Wireless N technology extends your wireless range, while maintaining compatibility with all your existing 802.11b/g wireless routers and access points.

-• Wi-Fi Protected Setup push-button design for easy connection
+â€¢Â Wi-Fi Protected Setup push-button design for easy connection
-• Compatible with existing wireless 802.11b/g networks
+â€¢Â Compatible with existing wireless 802.11b/g networks
-• Better wireless reception around the home
+â€¢Â Better wireless reception around the home
- **Easy  to set up
+Â **EasyÂ  to set up
 **

 The Quick Setup Wizard provides an easy way to setup your USB adapter and the Wireless Manager included with this product helps keep track of all your most frequently accessed networks.